yashapatel131/KDD_GroupProject/README.md

 - Zubin Ladwa

 ## Introduction to Problem or Opportunity
 We all love music, but what about a song makes it a hit?
-Also we would love to see how song tastes changes during the pandimic
+Also we would love to see how song tastes changes during the pandemic.

 ## Research Question
 How do different song attributes have and effect on a songs poularity?

 ## Data Resources
-We are presetned with a data set from kaggel that has song attributes, popularity, grammy winning songs and many other aspects.
+We have obtained the dataset from Kaggle.
+This dataset contains song attributes, popularity, grammy winning songs and many other aspects.